Harvest and Storage

 If heat drying is necessary, a maximum temperature of 32°C is recommended.
 Dry in two stages, with a day between operations, if more than five per cent moisture is to be removed.
 The maximum seed moisture recommended for safe storage is 16 per cent.

-For most tannin containing varieties, faba bean seed will darken over time and should not be stored through two summers.
+Most varieties of faba bean seed that contain tannins will darken over time and should not be stored through two summers.